Article 2 - Policies General

 NOTE 3: Occasionally, local, state, and/or federal laws do not align.
 When that is the case, the University must establish a position that best allows its mission to be fulfilled in the University community.
 For example, the University does not recognize medical marijuana as an exception to its drug policy.

-29. Fire Alarms/Safety Equipment: No person shall make, or cause to be made, a false fire alarm or emergency report of any kind.
-No person shall tamper with, damage, disable or misuse fire safety equipment including, but not limited to, fire extinguishers, fire hoses, fire alarms and fire doors.
-Tampering with or disabling any fire safety equipment in a residence hall may result in a student’s immediate removal from University Housing and a fine.
+29. Fire Alarms and Fire/Life Safety Equipment: No person shall make, or cause to be made, a false fire alarm or emergency report of any kind.
+No person shall tamper with, damage, disable or misuse fire/life safety equipment including, but not limited to, fire extinguishers, fire hoses, fire alarms, fire doors, AEDS, bleeding control bags and Narcan.
+Tampering with or disabling any fire/life safety equipment in a residence hall may result in a student’s immediate removal from University Housing and a fine.
+Tampering with or disabling any fire/life safety equipment on campus may result in University Suspension and fines.
 Students are required to evacuate any University building when a fire alarm is sounding and/or when instructed to do so in an emergency or drill by University staff.
-(Level A, B, C, D + municipal fee for MFD response)
+(Level A, B, C, D, E + municipal fee for MFD response)

 NOTE 1: No lights or decorations may be hung across ceiling or on door.